cakephp/docs/en/core-libraries/validation.rst

             'minLength' => [
                 'rule' => ['minLength', 10],
                 'last' => true,
-                'message' => 'Comments must have a substantial body.'
+                'message' => 'Comments must have a substantial body.', ],
-            ],
             'maxLength' => [
                 'rule' => ['maxLength', 250],
-                'message' => 'Comments cannot be too long.'
+                'message' => 'Comments cannot be too long.', ],
-            ]
         ]);

 If the minLength rule fails in the example above, the maxLength rule will not be